Genivia/RE-flex/doc/index.md

   "The asteroid to kill this dinosaur is still in orbit."  -- Lex Manual

-  "Optimize: this currently has no effect in Boost.Regex." -- Boost Manual

   "Reflex: a thing that is determined by and reproduces the essential features or qualities of something else." -- Oxford Dictionary